galaxyproject/iwc/workflows/microbiome/README.md

 ### Input Datasets

-- Collection of sequenced Nanopore reads of all samples to be analised in a `fastq or fastq.gz` formate.
+- Collection of sequenced Nanopore reads of all samples to be analysed in a `fastq or fastq.gz` format.

 ### Output Datasets

-- Collection of Pre-Processed Sequenced reads of all samples, ready for further analysis with the other workflows, in a `fastq or fastq.gz` formate.
+- Collection of Pre-Processed Sequenced reads of all samples, ready for further analysis with the other workflows, in a `fastq or fastq.gz` format.

 - Tables indicating total number of reads before and after host sequences trimming, and the host sequences percentages found in each sample.